Reverse Mortgages: Foreclosure Protections for Nonborrowing Spouses

 Understanding the Risks Associated with a Reverse Mortgage

-It is highly recommended that you proceed cautiously if considering taking out a reverse mortgage.
+It is highly recommended that you cautiously proceed if you're considering taking out a reverse mortgage.
 Be sure that you know the risks and watch out for reverse mortgage scams.

 Also, if you and your spouse are considering taking out a reverse mortgage, make sure both of you attend the required counseling session before signing HECM loan documents.
 Additionally, you should be familiar with the rules governing reverse mortgages that reduce the initial amount available to borrowers, rules about a financial assessment requirement, and tax and insurance payments.